Hyunjin95/web-practice/web_design/README.md

 # Design

-This folder contains materials related to web design.
+This folder contains resources related to web design.